galaxyproject/training-material/topics/admin/tutorials/reference-genomes/tutorial.md

 >
 {: .comment}

+> <tip-title>Intall with Ephemeris</tip-title>
+> This hands-on exercise installs data managers and reference data through the Galaxy UI, but you are encouraged to install tools in a deterministic, recordable way through the use of Ephemeris, which is described in [the Installing and Using Data Managers from the command line with Ephemeris section](#installing-and-using-data-managers-from-the-command-line-with-ephemeris) below.
+{: .tip}

 We will install a data manager that can fetch the various genome sequences from multiple sources.

-> <hands-on-title>Install the "Fetch Genome" Data Manager </hands-on-title>
+> <hands-on-title>Install the Fetch Genome Data Manager </hands-on-title>
->
-> > <tip-title>Intall with Ephemeris</tip-title>
-> > This hands-on exercise installs a tool through the Galaxy UI, but you are encouraged to install tools in a deterministic, recordable way through the use of Ephemeris, which is descirbed in [the Galaxy Tool Management with Ephemeristutorial]({ link topics/admin/tutorials/tool-management/tutorial.md %}).
-> {: .tip}
 >
 > 1. Access the **Admin** menu from the top bar (you need to be logged-in with an email specified in the `admin_users` setting)
 > 2. Click **Install and Uninstall**, which can be found on the left, under **Tool Management**